United States of America

 Best time to visit California

 The weather in California is famously beautiful, and it really is a year-round destination.
-That said, California's climate varies dramatically from north to south, something visitors should be aware of.
+That said, California's climate varies dramatically from north to south.
 The weather in Southern California is hot with dry desert winds in the summer, and more rainfall and lower temperatures in the winter (November to February).
 Northern California is cooler with much more rain, and winters can be downright cold in San Francisco.

 What to see in California